 Subverted by Pro Wrestling NOAH in the case of heavyweight champion Jun Akiyama vs. challenger Masao Inoue, a perennial heel midcarder who'd unexpectedly won a contender's tournament... since his inevitable doom was so "obvious" — Inoue could neither overpower, outsmart, nor out-wrestle Akiyama — that the match began with him immediately using his signature moves at the beginning and became a race to see if he could outheel his opponent in time, Inoue's "tricky" cheating heel ways against Akiyama's heel brutality...

-Ryback, who in this character, has only lost four matches, and only two of which can technically be called "fair."
+The Ryback character was debuted as one of these.
+Until Wrestlemania, he had only lost four matches (five including the Royal Rumble, and even then, he was the last elimination), and only two of which can technically be called "fair."
 First, a crooked ref low-blows him against CM Punk, then he's against The Shield, a group of three powerful guys, who even then will usually get beaten down by him without the element of surprise.
 His only "fair" losses were a six-man tag match teaming with Daniel Bryan and Kane, and another TLC match against CM Punk, where there are really no rules to be broken.
+Ryback lost a match to Mark Henry in ridiculous fashion at Wrestlemania 29 and following his Face-Heel Turn and resulting feud against John Cena, lost almost all of his invincibility and now loses fairly often, oftentimes to guys much lower on the card than him.

 In most monotheistic religions, God is an omnipotent, invincible being who can do anything.